breuerfelix/king-bot/README.md

 if you want to surf the web via proxy, just insert it in `start.py`. this is also possible in headless mode.
 if the proxy is set to `''`, it's going to be disabled. it's also disabled by default.

+# faq

+**can i play the game while the bot is running?**
+yes. just open a new browser window and leave the bot window in the background. login to your gameworld and keep playing.
+one instance doesn't effect another browser instance. you can also start your script without a browser window.

+**can i get banned for using the bot?**
+yes, but the chances are below 1%. it's nearly impossible to detect this bot, because it clicks all buttons just like a human would do.
+also there is browser and sleeping time delay, so they can't event check if the interval is always the same.

+# how to contribute

+you are not quite sure if you are able to contribute ? **[contact me (: !](mailto:f.breuer@scriptworld.net)** i love to teach people who are interested in learning.

+## code style

+-   type definitions at least for method signatures
+-   do comments
+-   keep your code seperated in files

+## workflow

+-   take an issue or a personal idea to implement
+-   fork the repository
+-   start scripting
+-   make a pull request

 ---